Introduction to the Classical Guitar

 2. Basic Scales and Arpeggios

-• Play simple scales and arpeggios to get your fingers moving and familiar with the fretboard.
+• Play slow scales and arpeggios to get your fingers moving and familiar with the fretboard.

 • Exercise: Play a C major scale slowly, focusing on evenness and clarity.
 Follow with a basic arpeggio pattern such as P-I-M-A on an open C major chord.

-• Chromatic exercises involve playing each note in sequence, helping to develop finger independence and coordination.
+• Try this chromatic exercise, which involves playing each note in sequence, helping to develop finger independence and synchronization of the hands.

 • Exercise: Play a chromatic scale starting from the 1st fret of the 6th string, moving up one fret at a time and shifting to the next string when you reach the 4th fret.
 Continue until you reach the 1st string.